-There’s a big difference between your dark pair of hipster blue jeans from Abercrombie and the best pair of pants for a long hike or overnight backpacking trip.
+There’s a big difference between your dark pair of hipster blue jeans from Abercrombie and the best hiking pants for an overnight trip or a long trek.

 Some of the differences might be easily evident such as wearing loose fitting pants for range of movement when hiking.
 Other differences may be less obvious and a few of them I had to learn the hard way.

-When shopping for quality hiking pants it might be easy to be intimidated by inflated price tags and hyped up claims.
+When shopping for quality hiking pants its easy to be intimidated by inflated price tags and hyped up claims.

 Understanding what materials your pants are made from, why they’re designed certain ways, and what features really matter can help sort out the value from the noise.